williamtwild/magic_the_gathering_card_id/verbal_flow_chart.md

                   Small white triangles at corners of black border and card name all the way to the left

-                        Copare corner cuts of card to any card with a set mark.
+                        Compare corner cuts of card to any card with a set mark.

                               They don't match = Alpha
                               They do match = Beta